-The model governance and validation function aims to ensure that NN Leven's models are fit for their intended purpose.
+The model governance and model validation department seek to ensure that NN Leven's models are fit for their intended purpose.
 Models and their disclosed metrics are approved by the Model Committee.
-The findings of the model validation function are also regularly reported to the Model Committee.
+The findings of the model validation department are also reported to the Model Committee via regular validations.
 This committee is responsible for modelling policies, processes, methodologies and parameters which are applied within NN Leven.
-Furthermore, the model validation function carries out validations of risk and valuation models particular those related to Solvency II.
+Furthermore, the model validation department carries out validations of risk and valuation models particularly those related to Solvency II.
+Any changes to models that affect NN Leven risk figures above a certain materiality threshold are presented to one of the Model Committees.